apvinit/jobadda/README.md

-# jobadda
+# Job Adda

-A new Flutter project.
+A portal for information related to the Sarkari results, admissions, admissions and many more.

 ## Getting Started